Kiehl012/Threat_Level_Midnight/README.md

 4) Can we generate text for one or more characters with NLP Machine Learning?

 ## Data Pipeline
-- Scrape script from the website (API, Python)
+- Scrape script from the websites (BeautifulSoup, Browser)
-- ETL and store in a SQL database (NLP, Python, SQL)
+- Data Cleaning (pandas, numpy)
+- Data Analysis (pandas, vaderSentiment)
 - Query the data and create javascript arrays (Javascript, Python, SQL)
 - Visualize on webpage (Javascript)
 - Predict sentences spoken by character(s) (NLP, RNN, Python)